emullaney/ipv6map/README.rst

 ipv6map
 ==============

-Below you will find basic setup and deployment instructions for the rapidpro_community_portal project.
+Below you will find basic setup and deployment instructions for the ipv6 heatmap project.
 To begin you should have the following applications installed on your local development system::